 - Refrigerate fruits and vegetables you have cut, peeled, or cooked within 2 hours (or 1 hour if the outside temperature is 90°or warmer).
 Chill them at 40°F or colder in a clean container.

 Are you looking for healthy snacks?
-Choose fruit, vegetables, nuts, or low fat diary products.
-Try to have a combination of protein and carbohydrate.
+Choose fruit, vegetables, nuts, or low-fat dairy products.
+Try to have a combination of protein and carbohydrates.
 This mix will help keep you full longer.
 Remember a snack is NOT a meal.
 Keep snacks around 200 calories or less.
 Here are 4 great snack recipes you have to try.
 Be sure to watch the video on how to make your own Kale Chips.
 Enjoy!